instana/observability-as-code/packages/@instana-integration/go/README.md

 ### Installation and Usage

-With Instana CLI [stanctl-integration](https://github.com/instana/observability-as-code) for integration package management, you can manage the lifecycle of this package by downloading and importing into Instana.
+With [Instana CLI for integration package management](https://github.com/instana/observability-as-code?tab=readme-ov-file#instana-cli-for-integration-package-management), you can manage the lifecycle of this package by downloading and importing into Instana.

 Downloading the package: